 How does an offset mortgage work?

-If you had a £100,000 mortgage and £10,000 in savings offset against it, you would only pay interest on £90,000 of the mortgage.
+If you had a £100,000 mortgage and £10,000 in savings offset against it, you’d only pay interest on £90,000 of the mortgage.

-Instead of paying, say, 3% interest on £100,000 (£3,000) in a year, you would pay 3% on £90,000 (£2,700) – a saving of £300.
+So instead of paying, say, 3% interest on £100,000 (£3,000) in a year, you’d pay 3% on £90,000 (£2,700) – a saving of £300.

 A £10,000 savings account earning 1.5% would yield £150 in a year.
-So the net saving would be £300 off the mortgage less the £150 lost savings interest – leaving you £150 to the positive.
+So the net saving would be £300 off the mortgage – less the £150 lost savings interest – leaving you £150 in the positive.

 Is an offset mortgage right for you?